Frequently Asked Questions about Teaching in Spain

 How many hours per week will I teach?
 What will my role be?Click to Open

 Exact responsibilities of Language and Culture Assistants vary according to each individual school.
 However, you won’t be left alone with an entire class of students, nor will you be responsible for grading, discipline, or the independent supervision of students.
 Assistants in Madrid have 16 classroom hours per week and work four days a week.
-While you’re physically in the classroom 12-16 hours a week, you may be invited to work gatherings or professional development sessions for a few additional hours a week.
+While you’re physically in the classroom 16 hours a week, you can also expect to spend time at staff meetings, special events, free periods, work gatherings, and professional development sessions on a regular basis.

 How will I find an apartment?Click to Open